Danthewaann/Kingdomhire-2.0/README.md

-# Kingdomhire v2
+# Kingdomhire-2.0
-This is the repository for the new Kingdomhire v2 website
+This is the repository for the new Kingdomhire-2.0 website
 I thought it was a good time to re-visit www.kingdomhire.co.uk and improve the site

 I am using *Laravel 5.5* to aid in the development process